 Not all kids adapt to these new responsibilities with a joyful attitude.
 I’ve dealt with this resistance by explaining the importance of learning life skills, showing empathy (I know it’s hard and partly my fault for not having you do it sooner – you’ll get it!), setting up kitchen tasks as part the normal routine and staying consistent with expectations.

 School is starting back up very soon but I’m keeping my priorities straight.
-Homework and kids’ activities are not more important than leaning life skills.
+Homework and kids’ activities are not more important than learning life skills.
 There has to be room for them all.

 Do you work on independence in the kitchen?
 Any ideas to share?

-For more tips on how to get kids involved at meals check out my book What to Cook for Dinner with Kids
+For more tips on how to get kids involved at meals check out my book The Family Dinner Solution